WHO WE ARE

 WHY HELP THEM WITH A SHELTER?

-HUD has proven that the overall cost to the government (city, state, federal) to manage one homeless person is $40,000/year.
-This includes police who are assigned to the homeless population, the judicial system because of the frequency of arrest and incarceration ($70,000.00/year to house a prisoner in CA), and medical due to their proclivity to being injured and having no insurance.
+HUD has proven that the overall cost to the government (city, state, federal) to manage one homeless person is between $40,000 and $160,000 per year.
+This includes police who are assigned to the homeless population, the judicial system because of the frequency of arrest and incarceration ($70,000.00/year to house a prisoner in CA), and medical expenses incurred due to their proclivity to being injured and having no insurance.
 Giving homeless people a "place" to call home at night greatly reduces the danger to the rest of society because the propensity for criminal activity under the cover of darkness is reduced.
 It also offers them a modicum of stability in what is generally a somewhat chaotic and uncertain lifestyle.